How to Get Your Kids Interested in Investing at Any Age

 Teaching Children About Financial Goals

-“To get your kids as adults to be responsible stewards of their money and to pay attention to their investments, you need to start with them setting aside 10% of their allowance, then 10% of everything they earn at their first job and then to maximize their 401(k)," said Wolberg.
+“To get your kids to be responsible stewards of their money as adults, and to pay attention to their investments, you need to start with them setting aside 10% of their allowance, then 10% of everything they earn at their first job and then to maximize their 401(k)," said Damaryan.

 How Many Parents Teach Their Kids About Investing?